Pamela Shaw: Awards

-Shaw held a Wellcome Senior Fellowship in Clinical Science from 1991 - 2000 and she is currently a Senior Investigator at the NIHR.
+Shaw held a Wellcome Senior Fellowship in Clinical Science from 1991–2000 and she is currently a Senior Investigator at the NIHR.
+She was elected a Fellow of the Academy of Medical Sciences in 2007.

-In 2014, she was made a Dame Commander of the Order of the British Empire.
+In 2014 she was made a Dame Commander of the Order of the British Empire.

-In 2019 she was awarded the GL Brown prize lecture by the Physiological Society.
+In 2019 she was awarded the G. L. Brown prize lecture by The Physiological Society.